CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 </table>
 </div>

-To be able to display your stores as points on a map, you first have to convert the `address` column into geometries.
-This process is called geocoding and CARTO provides a straightforward way to do it (you can learn more about it in the [location data services guide](/developers/cartoframes/guides/Location-Data-Services)).
+To display your stores as points on a map, you first have to convert the `address` column into geometries.
+This process is called [geocoding](https://carto.com/help/working-with-data/geocoding-types/) and CARTO provides a straightforward way to do it (you can learn more about it in the [Location Data Services guide](/developers/cartoframes/guides/Location-Data-Services)).

 In order to geocode, you have to set your CARTO credentials.
-If you don't know your API key yet, check the [authentication guide](/developers/cartoframes/guides/Authentication/) to learn how to get it.
-In case you want to see the result of the geocoding without being logged in, here it is the [geocoded dataset](https://github.com/CartoDB/cartoframes/blob/develop/examples/files/starbucks_brooklyn_geocoded.csv).
+If you aren't sure about your API key, check the [Authentication guide](/developers/cartoframes/guides/Authentication/) to learn how to get it.
+In case you want to see the geocoded result, without being logged in, [you can get it here](https://github.com/CartoDB/cartoframes/blob/develop/examples/files/starbucks_brooklyn_geocoded.csv).

 > Note: If you don't have an account yet, you can get a trial, or a free account if you are a student, by [signing up here](https://carto.com/signup/).